theindexer/JavaImp.vim/README.md

     :JavaImpFile or :JIF

-Doing a :JavaImpFileSplit or :JIFS will open a splitted window on the file.
+Doing a :JavaImpFileSplit or :JIFS will open a split window on the file.

 JavaDoc Viewing
 ---------------